BigMoneyBones/bootstrapi/README.md

 Make the button look like [a nice Bootstrap button](https://getbootstrap.com/docs/5.0/components/buttons/).

 Additionally, put both your button and image in a Bootstrap "card" component.
-Read the Bootstarp documentation to figure out how to do this: https://getbootstrap.com/docs/5.0/components/card/
+Read the Bootstrap documentation to figure out how to do this: https://getbootstrap.com/docs/5.0/components/card/

 #### 1B) Handle Button Click